rodneyshupe/Cookbook/Recipes/Entrees/Poultry/OvenFriedChicken.rst

 Directions
 ----------

-1. Whisk buttermilk, mustard, 2 teaspoons salt, 1 teaspoon garlic powder, 1 teaspoon black pepper, and hot sauce together in large bowl.
-Add chicken, turn to coat well, cover, and refrigerate at least 1 hour or overnight.
+1. Whisk buttermilk, mustard, 2 teaspoons salt, 1 teaspoon garlic powder, 1
+   teaspoon black pepper, and hot sauce together in a large bowl.
+Add chicken, turn to coat well, then cover and refrigerate at least 1 hour or overnight.
 2. Adjust oven rack to upper-middle position and heat oven to 400F.
-   Line rimmed baking sheet with foil, set wire rack on sheet, and coat rack with nonstick cooking spray.
+Line a rimmed baking sheet with foil, set a wire rack on the sheet, and coat the rack with nonstick cooking spray.
-3. Gently toss corn flakes, bread crumbs, remaining 1/2 teaspoon garlic powder, remaining 1/2 teaspoon black pepper, remaining 1/4 teaspoon salt, poultry seasoning, paprika, and cayenne in shallow dish until combined.
-Drizzle oil over crumbs and toss until well coated.
-Working with one piece at a time, remove chicken from marinade and dredge in crumb mixture, firmly pressing crumbs onto all sides of chicken.
-   Place chicken on prepared rack, leaving 1/2 inch of space between each piece.
+3. Gently toss corn flakes, bread crumbs, remaining 1/2 teaspoon garlic powder, remaining 1/2 teaspoon black pepper, remaining 1/4 teaspoon salt, poultry seasoning, paprika, and cayenne in a shallow dish until combined, then drizzle oil over the crumbs and toss until well coated.
+Working with one piece at a time, remove chicken from marinade and dredge in the crumb mixture, firmly pressing crumbs onto all sides.
+Place chicken on the prepared rack, leaving 1/2 inch of space between each piece.
-4. Bake until chicken is deep golden brown, juices run clear, and instant-read thermometer inserted deep into breast away from bone registers 160F, 35 to 45 minutes.
+4. Bake until chicken is deep golden brown, juices run clear, and an instant-read thermometer inserted deep into the breast away from bone registers 160F, 35 to 45 minutes.

 Variation